tkr-research/twinbreak/README.md

 ### Miniconda Installation

-If Miniconda or Anaconda is not already installed on the server, follow the steps below to install Miniconda.
+If [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) is not already installed on the server, follow the steps below to install Miniconda.

 1) Download the Miniconda installer: